djlouie/project-soup-chat-logs/README.md

 I've also put recordings of useful Unity tutorials I used when making project soup.

-Log 1-14 are in reverse chronological order
+The logs are in reverse chronological order
-Log 15 is in order